Finding Qualified Care for Alzheimer's: Tips and Navigating the Process

 Caregiving is hard work

-The old adage, “good help is hard to find” is fitting when seeking a caregiver.
+The old adage, "good help is hard to find" is fitting when seeking qualified care for Alzheimer's.
 Putting together the right team can be a challenge.
 Many people are fortunate enough to have a close network of family and friends to support them.
-Others may not have or want relatives to take on the burden.
+Others may not have the same support to take on the burden.

 Being a caregiver is complex